 What is os peroneum syndrome?

 The os peroneum is a small bone within one of the tendons in the outer ankle called the peroneus longus.
-This small bone is only found in one out of 5 people or less.
+It is found in one out of five people or less.
 Bilateral ossicles occur in 60% of patients.
 We don’t know why some people develop an os peroneum.
-Sometimes, this small bone can cause pain outside the mid-foot called os peroneum syndrome.
+Sometimes, this small bone can cause pain outside the mid-foot, called os peroneum syndrome.

 Os peroneum syndrome causes